-National research bodies, such as the Swedish Research Council, together with sector agencies, such as SwAM, the Swedish Energy Agency, and SMHI, and Swedish universities and technical high schools contribute to know-how transfer worldwide through bilateral collaboration, twinning projects, and joint research projects and programs.
+National research bodies, such as the Swedish Research Council, together with sector agencies, such as SwAM, the Swedish Energy Agency, and SMHI, and Swedish univer-sities, both classical and technical, contribute to know-how transfer worldwide through bilateral collaboration, twinning projects, and joint research projects and programs.
 The Swedish Research Council is, for example, working through the global Belmont Forum.

 Sweden supports research on ocean acidification both nationally and through international research cooperation.
 Sweden has worked internationally to amend the legal framework in order to facilitate the use of alternative fuel for shipping.
 In addition, the Swedish Transport Agency has worked closely with Swedish ship owners who have expressed a will to convert their existing vessels.
-The Baltic Sea was designated by the International Maritime Organisation (IMO) as a particularly sensitive sea area in 2006, after lengthy discussions.

-Sweden is a member of the International Council for the Exploration of the Sea (ICES), the body that provides scientific advice to EU members on total allowable catches for EU fisheries.
+Sweden is a member of the International Council for the Exploration of the Sea (ICES).
 Sweden participates in many ICES working groups addressing ecosystem-based management.
-Through our engagement in ICES, Sweden is involved in the work of the North Pacific Marine Science Organisation and the Northern Atlantic alliance.
+Through our engagement in ICES, we are involved in the work of the North Pacific Marine Science Organisation (PICES) and the Northern Atlantic alliance.